epics-containers/ioc-motorsim/README.md

-A container image for a generic IOC to support delta tau motion controllers.
+A container image for a generic IOC for Simulated Motors.